mr-williams/Automakers-stocks-2012-2020/README.md

 - Low: This is the trading day's intraday low price.
 - Symbol: This is a unique series of letters assigned to a security for trading purposes.

+The visualization for this was done through power Bi which would be added in the files as a pdf and .pbix format to give an overall summary of what was found.